pheuter/backbone-domo/README.md

 There are some drawbacks to this pattern.
 While sometimes it is good design, you may not always want to show a View onto a Region.
 Coupling your Views to Regions just for the `onShow` may be overhead you could be better off without.
 Also, you may start to find your views implementing logic in `onShow` that should go into an `onRender` instead. `onShow` implies your View will be part of some layout or parent view but you may prefer to de-couple your views from their implementation and not have to constrain yourself.

-This is where Backbone.Domo comes in.
+This is where Backbone-Domo comes in.

 ## Domo arigato, Mr. Roboto

-Backbone.Domo utilizes [Mutation observers](https://dvcs.w3.org/hg/domcore/raw-file/tip/Overview.html#mutation-observers) to efficiently react when your View's `el` gets inserted into the DOM and notify the View via an event.
+Backbone-Domo utilizes [Mutation observers](https://dvcs.w3.org/hg/domcore/raw-file/tip/Overview.html#mutation-observers) to efficiently react when your View's `el` gets inserted into the DOM and notify the View via an event.

 Many browsers currently do not support Mutation observers, but luckily the [Polymer](https://github.com/Polymer) team developed a polyfill that Domo utilizes as a fallback.

 ## Usage

-Using Backbone.Domo in your views couldn't get any simpler:
+Using Backbone-Domo in your views couldn't get any simpler:

 ```javascript
 initialize: function() {